-Dorothy is trained in EMDR, Flash method, CBT, and Mindfulness, in the development of a therapeutic relationship in which a person can feel safe to confidently identify the barriers to the quality of life that they wish for themselves.
+Dorothy is EMDR certified, an EMDR Consultant in Training, and trained in the Flash method, CBT, and Mindfulness.
+We start with the development of a therapeutic relationship in which a person can feel safe to confidently identify the barriers to the quality of life that they wish for themselves.
 We then create a plan to make the changes beneficial to achieve those goals.
 In session, Dorothy focuses on a variety of mindfulness techniques, employing breathing, tapping, guided visualization, grounding, body movement, and journaling.
 This approach supports clients to release emotional, communication and behavior patterns that no longer serve them and create new, more fulfilling patterns for their lives.

 Dorothy's style is non-judgmental, partnering, and thoughtful.
 When clients first start therapy, we work to understand a client's values, beliefs, priorities, history, and communication style so we can develop a plan to achieve their goals.

 Dorothy received their MS in Community and Agency Counseling from California University of Pennsylvania.
 She has worked at AMS, where she worked as a substance abuse/dependency counselor which sparked a neuropsychology focus to therapy.
 Outside of private practice, she loves gardening, reading and social activism.
-The office is located on the 2nd floor and in-person sessions are available to vaccinated clients.
-We also offer telehealth through Simple Practice for convenience and unvaccinated clients.
+The office is located on the 2nd floor and telehealth is also available.